hsgweon/pipits/README.md

 - is an automated pipeline for analyses of fungal internal transcribed spacer (ITS) sequences from the Illumina sequencing platform.

-- is designed to work best on POSIX systems (this essentiallly means it doesn't work in Windows).
+- only works on POSIX systems (this essentiallly means it doesn't work in Windows - sorry...).

-- will need at least 4GB of RAM on your machine running 64-bit Linux of mac OS, and it's been tested to be stable on Ubuntu 16.04, and macOS Mojave.
+- will need at least 16 GB of RAM on your machine running 64-bit Linux of mac OS.

 - Automatically downloads the most recent version of UNITE fungal db (and also comes with an option to run it against WARCUP fungal db).

-- Just 4 commands, and you are good to go!
+- Just **4 commands**, and you are good to go!

 <br>